 Running is a popular activity because it comes with low start-up costs, meaning that it can be done almost anywhere and with only a pair of shorts, a t-shirt, and a pair of running shoes.
-But if you’re a beginner hitting the sidewalks this spring, it’s important that you read up on some safe running techniques first — otherwise, you’ll risk injury.
+But if you’re a beginner hitting the sidewalks for the first time, it’s important that you read up on some safe running techniques first — otherwise, you’ll risk injury.

 Here are our top tips for safe running: